nathenlow/RecipeHeist/README.md

     - created the settings activity.
 It allows User to change theme, set update frequency, set default update date, clear updates, clear history and logout

 - Joseph Wong
+    - Improve the user interface for add recipe activity by updating the input box designs.
+    - Improve user experience for add recipe activity by allowing users to edit the ingredients/instructions that they have entered before.
+    - Created edit profile activity, allows the user to edit their profile, such as their profile picture, name, and bio.
+    - Created feature for users to access their camera when uploading a food image or when uploading an image as their profile picture in the edit profile activity.
+    - Created a bottom slide in & out animation for the bottom dialog used for prompting users on whether they want to select an image from the camera or their gallery.
+    - Created a countdown timer activity, as well as a TimerService (foreground service) to display timer in the notification.

 ### Appendices